Córdoba

 Cordewa

-Córdoba is one of the major cities of Andalusia, situated in the southern region of Spain.
+Cordova, also spelled Cordoba, is a historic Spanish city.
+It is one of the major cities of Andalusia, situated in the southern region of Spain.

-Cordova (Córdoba) was allied, according to the Alliterative Morte Arthure, with the Roman Procurator Lucius.
+Cordova was allied, according to the Alliterative Morte Arthure, with the Roman Procurator Lucius.
 The “Captain of Cordova” was captured by Arthur’s Sir Clegis (Cleges) during the Roman War.

-Córdoba was originally founded as a Roman settlement known as Colonia Patricia Corduba in the second century BC.
-It became an important administrative and commercial center in the Roman province of Hispania Baetica (modern-day Andalusia).
-Córdoba was renowned for its intellectual and cultural life during the late Roman period.
+Corduba was renowned for its intellectual and cultural life during the late Roman period.
 It was home to prominent Roman philosophers, poets, and scholars, contributing to its reputation as a center of learning.

 With the fall of the Western Roman Empire in 476 AD, Córdoba came under the rule of the Visigothic Kingdom, a Germanic kingdom that encompassed much of the Iberian Peninsula.
 The Visigothic period saw the construction of churches and fortifications, reflecting the influence of Christianity.
-Córdoba had a thriving Jewish community during this time.
-Jews played a significant role in trade, finance, and intellectual pursuits.
-The Jewish Quarter, known as the Judería, grew and prospered during the Visigothic period.

-In 711 AD, Córdoba was conquered by the Umayyad Caliphate, marking the beginning of Islamic rule in the region.
-The city became the capital of the Umayyad Emirate and later the Umayyad Caliphate of al-Andalus (Islamic Iberia).
-During the Islamic rule, Córdoba witnessed a period of great architectural splendor.
+During the Islamic rule, Cordova witnessed a period of great architectural splendor.
 The most iconic landmark of this time is the Great Mosque of Córdoba, also known as the Mezquita.
 Originally a Visigothic church, it was later converted into a mosque and expanded to become one of the largest mosques in the world.

 See also